UPB-RustWorkshop/ipw-embedded.github.io/docs/courses/async/async.md

 #### `select`

-In some cases, we might find ourselves in the situation where we need to await multiple futures at a time.
+In some cases, we might find ourselves in th e situation where we need to await multiple futures at a time.
 For example, we want to wait for a button press *and* wait for a timer to expire, and we deal with each future completion in different ways.

 There is a function in Embassy that allows us to do this: `select`.
 It takes two `Future`s as arguments, and polls both of them to see which one completes first.